 Depletion, depreciation and amortization.
-Under the full cost accounting method, we capitalize all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of finding oil and natural gas within a cost center and then systematically expense those costs on a units of production basis based on evaluated oil, NGL and natural gas reserve quantities.
+Under the full cost accounting method, we capitalize all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of finding oil and natural gas within a cost center and then systematically expense those costs on a unit-of-production basis based on evaluated oil, NGL and natural gas reserve quantities.
 We calculate depletion on the following types of costs: (i) all capitalized costs, other than the cost of investments in unevaluated properties and major development projects for which evaluated reserves cannot yet be assigned, less accumulated depletion; (ii) the estimated future expenditures to be incurred in developing evaluated reserves; and (iii) the estimated dismantlement and abandonment costs, net of estimated salvage values.
 We calculate depreciation on the cost of fixed assets related to our pipelines and other fixed assets utilizing the straight-line method over the useful life of the asset, or in the case of leasehold improvements over the shorter of the estimated useful lives of the assets or the terms of the related leases.

 Impairment expense.
 The full cost ceiling is based principally on the estimated future net revenues from our proved oil and natural gas properties discounted at 10%.
-Our Realized Prices (as defined below) are utilized to calculate the discounted future net revenues in our full cost ceiling calculation.
+Our Realized Prices are utilized to calculate the discounted future net revenues in our full cost ceiling calculation.
 In the event the unamortized cost of our evaluated oil and natural gas properties being depleted exceeds the full cost ceiling, the excess is charged to expense in the period such excess occurs.
 Once incurred, a write-down of oil and natural gas properties is not reversible.
+See Note 2.h to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding full cost accounting.

 Long-lived assets are considered impaired when their net carrying value is greater than the future undiscounted cash flows.
 Once an asset is recognized as impaired, costs are incurred to write the asset down.
 With the continuing volatility in commodity prices, we may incur additional write-downs on our oil and natural gas properties.
-Materials and supplies inventory and line-fill are recorded at the lower of cost or net realizable value ("NRV"), with costs determined using the weighted-average cost method.
+Materials and supplies inventory and line-fill are recorded at the lower of cost or net realizable value, with costs determined using the weighted-average cost method.